 While internal reasons why business is slowing might be considered a bad thing, it really isn’t!
 With external factors, the business has to adapt to those changes.
 With internal factors, you are in direct control.

 That being said, it is usually quicker and easier to solve internal business issues and conflicts.

 However, every situation is different.
 It is up to you to decide what the root of the issue is.

 What To Do About Business Slowing

-Now that you have a better understanding of why business may be slowly, you can brainstorm solutions on what you can do about it.
+Now that you have a better understanding of why a business may be slow, you can brainstorm solutions on what you can do about it.
 Remember, adaptability in a business is vital.

 Below, we are going to list some possible solutions to business slowing.
 Not every item is going to be your perfect solution.
 It may be one, or it may be a few.

 1. Market Your Business

 This is probably the most common solution to any slowing business environment.
 However, just because it is the most common doesn’t mean it is necessarily right.
 While adding more pressure on your sales staff, conducting a large marketing campaign, or spending more on advertising might work in the short term, you might be missing something in the details.